-Atlanta, Indiana is a town of 750 people in northern Hamilton County, but each year on the last full weekend of September, the town welcomes more than 80,000 people.
+Atlanta, Indiana is a town of 750 people in northern Hamilton County, but each year on the fourth weekend of September, the town welcomes more than 80,000 people.
 The Atlanta New Earth Festival spans two days and welcomes guests from Indiana and beyond.

 This is Hamilton County’s longest running and largest festival.
 It started in 1974 with just 25 vendors and is celebrating its 45th anniversary in 2018.
 The name “new earth” comes from one of the original art shops in Atlanta, called “A Touch of Earth.”